gsmll/systems-server-project/README.md

 # Gabriel Small, Jawad (Jamie) Sifat

+# A multiplayer, network-based hangman, consisting of a server host and x amount of users playing in realtime.

-# A statement of the problem you are solving and/or a high level description of the project.
+A statement of the problem you are solving and/or a high level description of the project.

 # A description as to how the project will be used (describe the user interface).